andersonandrei/mac0470/README.md

 Update commits:

+- Week 19/03 :
+	I finished the example project that I intend to submit to INET repository.
+I used it with my group in our scientific initiation in our first paper, submitted to SBRC2018 (http://www.sbrc2018.ufscar.br/en/) .

-- Week 26/03
+- Week 26/03 :
 	I tried in the start of the week to readopt all the code of DASH by Navarro Joaquim, to then pull request it.
 I could not do it, but now I list the differences of his version and our version.
-A big part of his code, that I could not adopt, is to use in his paticular OMNeT scenario and we are interested in a general use.
-So I intend to do a pull request with our "general version" and I inted to do it this week.
+A big part of his code, that I could not adopt, is to use in his particular OMNeT scenario and we are interested in a general use.
+So I intend to do a pull request with our "general version" and I intend to do it this week.

 	Observation: I think is better to wait an answer by Navarro before I do a pull request of our scenario on the INET repository.

-Because we are using DASH and I want a answer of the "owner" of the code that we adopt before to divulgate it in othe repository.
+	In this week I also prepared my talk about Agile Methodology for this course.

+- Week 02/04 :
+	Because personal problems I did not working this week.

+- Week 09/04 :
+	I enjoyed the INET Google Groups, explain my purpose and ask how can I contribute with my project.

+	I already have an answer, asking me more about my idea and project, to better analyze how can I help the community.
+So, I answered it with more details.